Ben Gurion Airport is the main airport in Israel. There are 3 Priority Pass lounges in terminal 3. Check our Dan Lounge

 Ben Gurion Airport

 Ben Gurion Airport is the main airport of Israel.
-It is often called as Tel Aviv Airport since it lies between Tel Aviv and Jerusalem.
+It is often called Tel Aviv Airport since it lies between Tel Aviv and Jerusalem.
 More than 22 million businessmen, travellers and pilgrims travel through this busy airport every year.
 The airport is also the hub for Israeli Airline El Al.

 Dan Lounges in the Terminal 3

-The terminal 3 has 2 Dan Lounges: One is located in the concourse B and the other in the concourse C. We visited the one in the concourse C. This lounge was closest to our gate and it had a nice 'peace' theme.
+The terminal 3 has 2 Dan Lounges: One is located in the concourse B and the other in the concourse C. We visited the one in Concourse C. This lounge was closest to our gate and it had a nice 'peace' theme.

 In addition to Dan Lounges, there are other lounges in terminal 3: Arbel Lounge which welcomes all passengers and El Al King David Lounge exclusively for El Al's passengers and their partners' loyalty customers.

 Where to Find Dan Lounges?

 The lounges are easy to find but you need to reserve enough time.
 Ben Gurion Airport imposes really strict security measures that may take a lot of your time as we had.
 We recommend you arrive at the airport 3 hours before your flight.

 After you have passed the security check and passport control, finding either one of Dan Lounges is easy.
 Just check what is your departure gate and choose the nearest lounge to it.
 Dan Lounges are located in the concourses B and C.

-There is a central area on the air-side of terminal 3.
+There is a central area on the air side of terminal 3.
 Concourses B, C and D are all connected to this central square.
-If you are visiting Dan Lounge in concourse C, like we did, just head to concourse C and follow the lounge signs.
+If you are visiting Dan Lounge in Concourse C, as we did, just head to Concourse C and follow the lounge signs.
 The lounge is on the same floor as the gates.
 No need to take stairs up or down.
-The lounge's door is not easily discoverable as it has grey colours same as the walls.
+The lounge's door is not easily discoverable as it has grey colours the same as the walls.
 Furthermore, you may miss easily the lounge entrance because of the unclear logos (not easily visible).

 Is the Lounge Good for Plane Spotting?